 Discovering an affair

-- Don't make rash decisions.
+- Don''t make rash decisions.
 If you think you might physically hurt yourself or someone else, seek professional help immediately.

 Mending a broken marriage

 - Don''t decide.
 Before choosing to continue or end your marriage, take the time to heal and understand what was behind the affair.
 Learn the lessons that might prevent future problems.

 - Consult a marriage counselor.
 Seek help from a licensed therapist who is specifically trained in marital therapy and experienced in dealing with infidelity.
-Marriage counseling can help you put the affair into perspective, identify issues that might have contributed to the affair, learn how to rebuild and strengthen your relationship, and avoid divorce — if that's the mutual goal.
+Marriage counseling can help you put the affair into perspective, identify issues that might have contributed to the affair, learn how to rebuild and strengthen your relationship, and avoid divorce — if that''s the mutual goal.
 Consider asking your counselor to recommend reading material on the subject, too.